 The antidepressant medications used as part of a medication regimen depends on a range of factors, like comorbid illnesses and interactions with other medications.

 Anxiety disorders affect over 18 percent of people in the United States each year.
 They are even more prevalent for people with psychotic disorders.
 One analysis showed that nearly 40 percent of people with schizophrenia had at least one co-occurring anxiety disorder.
 Some antidepressants are also used to effectively treat anxiety disorders.
 These include:

 - Paroxetine (Paxil)

 Benzodiazepines like lorazepam (Ativan) are sometimes used for people with schizophrenia and other psychotic disorders to treat symptoms of anxiety and psychotic agitation.

-While medications are central to the treatment of psychotic disorders, therapy can also be essential.
-Different therapeutic styles focus on different treatment goals and areas of concern, but many types of therapy for psychosis can help people manage their illness and maintain a higher quality of life.
+While medications are central in the treatment of psychotic disorders, therapy can also be essential.
+Different therapeutic styles focus on different treatment goals and areas of concern, but many types of therapy for psychotic disorders can help people manage their mental health condition and maintain a higher quality of life.

 Cognitive Behavioral Therapy

 Cognitive behavioral therapy (CBT) is especially effective for people with psychotic disorders.
 Disorganized and irrational thought processes are common in these conditions and CBT targets these symptoms.

 By helping clients monitor and analyze their thought processes more closely than they otherwise would, cognitive behavioral therapy for psychotic disorders helps people with these conditions make rational connections and recognize when psychotic symptoms are arising.
 It also helps strengthen reality testing skills when a person’s illness makes it harder for them to discern internal from external events.